 Hand embroidered circular tablecloth.
 Kashub embroidery – the pearl of the North Region.
 Rich floral pattern was embroidered at the central part of the tablecloth – in this pattern we can find motifs typical for Kashub embroidery: tulips, roses, sunflowers, cherries and other ornaments.
 Tablecloth is embroidered around with navy-blue edging consisting of circular elements – it emphasizes the beauty of the embroidery.
 It is well worth to pay special attention to the shading of embroidered branches and stems – an embroiderer achieved an interesting effect owing to the application of this kind of shading.
 Edges of this tablecloth are finished with delicate hemstitch.
-Tablecloth was embroidered in accordance with tradition of the Wdzydze school of Kashubian embroidery.
-This is the most colourful variant of Kashub embroidery – it uses 7 colours (three colour tones of blue, green, yellow, red and black).
+The embroidery used on the tablecloth is a combination of a traditional Wejherowo school and Żuków Kashubian embroidery using 7 colours (three colour tones of blue, green, yellow, red and black).
 This kind of embroidery is extremely labour-intensive – preparation of tablecloth of this size takes few weeks of work.
 Tablecloth decorated in such beautiful way will add splendour to each important celebration, it may pose also perfect wedding gift.
 The tablecloth is available in two colors: grey and white.

 Upon your request we will enclose an occasional card from our collection of hand-made postcards and we will write whishes.